thinktomorrow/package-docs/src/guidelines/gtm.md

 ### Dynamic event setup

-The thors way is to use a dynamic event which is filled through the data layer.
+The third way is to use a dynamic event which is filled through the data layer.
 We would use this way of tracking if the following applies:
 - have access to the codebase
 - classes on the elements you want to track are not unique enough